Skip to content

 })

+Each callable returned by as_tools() closes over the client, invokes call_tool() cross-process, and returns the result's text, but to the model client it looks like any other @tool.
 Arguments and results cross the process boundary as JSON via the Model Context Protocol.
 Best when the tool is written in another language, ships as a binary, is shared across agents or users, has conflicting dependencies, or needs sandboxing.

 How they coexist

-# from aimu/models/base.py
+# from aimu/models/_base/text.py

 tools = []